Somerset West Education Programme

 Due to its high population density and reliance upon seasonal work, many of the Nomzamo households are heavily reliant upon social welfare with no other sources of sustainable income available.
 Education is also problematic; there are only a limited number of places available in mainstream schooling for children living in this region.
 Furthermore, many of these children are surrounded by poverty, gang violence and abuse in their every day lives.

-SOS Africa Western Cape recently partnered up with Somerset West Methodist School.
-The school has between 850-900 pupils attending from Grades 1 – 7.
-The teachers have a wonderful attitude when it comes to giving the children the best they can in terms of education.
+SOS Africa formed a partnership with Somerset West Methodist Primary School because of its great need for educational support with large class sizes and limited resources.
+The school itself has between 850-900 pupils attending from Grades 1 – 7.
+Despite these challenges, the teachers have a wonderful attitude when it comes to giving the children the best they can in terms of education.

-The school is very popular because of its ability to offer English classes as well as Afrikaans.
+The school itself is very popular because of its ability to offer English classes as well as Afrikaans.
 This caters for many of the Xhosa families whose second language is English.
-We are very excited to be partnering with the school as we feel there is so much that we can do to support them and they have welcomed us with open arms.
+We were very excited to partner the school as we felt there is so much that we could do to support them.

-Find out more about the SOS Africa Charity...
+Find out about SOS Africa's other Education Programmes...